-1 It is resolved that the time system employed in printed Tide Tables shall be Standard Time as observed at the port.
+1 It is resolved that the time system employed shall be that actually used at the port.

-2 It is resolved that daylight saving time shall not be used in the predictions in the printed Tide Tables but that a notice or caution relative to its use and the period of its application shall be included therein.
+2 It is resolved that daylight saving time shall not be used in the predictions in the Tide Tables but that a notice or caution relative to its use and the period of its application shall be included therein.